Mukai lifting of self-dual points in $\mathbb{P}^6$: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Bernd Sturmfels for introducing us this problem, and to Simon Telen and Marta Panizzut for their suggestions regarding the implementation and this manuscript.
+We are grateful to Bernd Sturmfels for introducing us this problem, and to Simon Telen and Marta Panizzut for their suggestions regarding the implementation and their comments on the manuscript.
 We thank Fulvio Gesmundo, Christian Lehn, Kristian Ranestad and Bernhard Reinke for useful discussions.
+We thank Alessio Caminata for pointing out a mistake in \Cref{cor:SOparamDeg} in a previous version.
+There are no relevant financial or non-financial competing interests to report.

 {\bf Authors' addresses:}

 Barbara Betti, Max Planck Institute for Mathematics in the Sciences, Leipzig, Germany \\ {\tt betti@mis.mpg.de}

 Leonie Kayser, Max Planck Institute for Mathematics in the Sciences, Leipzig, Germany \\ {\tt kayser@mis.mpg.de}